naveenkumarse/mcptest/README.md

-# mcptest
+# React Todo Application

-This is the README file for the `mcptest` repository.
+This is a simple React Todo application.